Troubleshooting Serverless Monitoring for AWS Step Functions

 Search historic logs

 To enable searching historic logs, add a temporary index to the forwarded logs.
-In Datadog, go to Logs > Configuration and then open the Indexes tab.
+In Datadog, open the Logs Indexes tab.
 Click the New Index button in the upper right.

 Choose a name, set the index filter to Source:stepfunction, leave everything else with default values, and save.